NewTec-GmbH/gitWorkInstructions/doc/versioning/submod_versioning.md

 component.
 Multiple base components can be useful, if a project contains independent sub-projects.
 A base component consists of

-- The basic system content of the project, for example the directory tree, project level documentation and scripts for project management (tools, build scripts ....)
+* The basic system content of the project, for example the directory tree, project level documentation and scripts for project management (tools, build scripts ....)

-- References to other versioned components.
+* References to other versioned components.

 #### Subsystem Component

-A "subsystem" is a composition of components similar to a base component.
+A "subsystem" component is a composition of components similar to a base component.
 It supports the creation of versioned subsystems, which in turn consist of components.
 An example of such a subsystem component is a communication stack that is composed of services, protocols and device